 Credit card processing fees have more than doubled over the last decade despite improvements in payment technology that have driven down overall processing costs.
 According to the Nilson Report, the two prevailing card networks (along with their respective card-issuing banks) charged U.S. merchants a total of \$137.8 billion in total card processing fees just last year.
-When comparing these numbers to a typical restaurant that makes an average of just 3-5% pre-tax margin, it is easy to see how these two card brands' swipe fees averaging 2.22% the amount of each transaction can hamper restaurants' and other small businesses' ability to succeed.
+A typical restaurant that makes an average of just 3-5% pre-tax margin, with swipe fees averaging 2.22% the amount of each transaction, restaurants and other small businesses struggle to succeed.